saglam/sketch/README.md

 Sketch
 ======

-Sketch is a comman line tool for obtaining approximate stats for large data sets.
+Sketch is a command line tool for obtaining approximate stats for large data sets.